 STARRY 12a (Meadow, Third Buttress) – Loooong route, but the first 2/3 are no harder than 10a.
 Be on the lookout for the lay down rest!

 MINISTRY 12b (Butcher’s Branch) – Crux is pretty thin, but short-lived.
 The majority of the route is 5.10, with a great rest before the business at the finish.

-While I don’t have a ton of experience at the harder grades here at the New (more on that below), the following were my firsts of the grade here, so they are probably good entry level routes.
+While I have decidedly less experience at 12c and up at the New versus other grades, the following were my firsts of the grade here, so they are probably good entry level routes.

 GREEN ENVY 12c (Beauty)